QubitKid/MAIVA/README.md

 * open VS code
 * open new browser
 * answer creation and who/where/when MAIVA was made questions
-* generic bing search for questions that are not understood
+* internet search that opens a browser
 * take screenshot
 * open file explorer
 * open spotify